savochkin/PokerHandKata/README.md

 - ✅ **Task 2:** Tests written and implementation complete (invalid symbols)
 - ✅ **Task 3:** All boilerplate removed, Lombok annotations applied
 - ✅ **Task 4:** Individual tests refactored into parameterized test
+- ✅ **Task 5:** Immutability tests written and implementation fixed
 - ✅ Code is clean and follows all technical requirements
 - ✅ Tests still pass after all refactoring tasks
 - ✅ No compilation errors or warnings
-- ✅ Test count reduced from 12 to 9 (same coverage, less duplication)
+- ✅ All collections returned from getters are unmodifiable

 ---